All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: Miriam Loretto

-Fortnightly Tuesdays 6-7pm 10 Cupola Crescent
+Fortnightly Tuesdays 6-7pm At Cupola Crescent Richmond

 Te Reo Intermediate